xmgbautista/xmgbautista.github.io/_pages/about.md

   - /about.html
 ---

 I am a research fellow at the Sim Kee Boon Institute for Financial Economics at Singapore Management University.
-I received my Ph.D. in Economics from the University of Houston in 2021.
+I received my Ph.D. in Economics from the University of Houston.
 <br>

 My research interests are in macroeconomics, consumption, and household finance, with a focus on understanding how agents insure against risk and the implications of heterogeneity on economic outcomes.